ScottSanford/good-news/README.md

 -   Clean, Modern UI (CSS Grid) that imitated a old-school "newspaper" feel
 -   Mobile Friendly
 -   Articles Sections were divided up on each page (not all on one page)
+-   Use a Loading Skeleton to give the impression data was returned quicker

 **Results**